Strawberry-Foundations/strawberry-chat/README.md

 [![Python Application](https://github.com/Strawberry-Foundations/strawberry-chat/actions/workflows/python.yml/badge.svg)](https://github.com/Strawberry-Foundations/strawberry-chat/actions/workflows/python.yml) <br>

 ## What is Strawberry Chat?
 Strawberry Chat is a simple chat platform based on Python TCP sockets.
-It allows you to chat with other people in a simple and minimal way - without annoying tracking and spying.
+It allows you to chat with other people in a simple and minimal way - without annoying tracking and spying. <br>
+Also don't mind looking at our documentation! https://developers.strawberryfoundations.xyz/

 ## Why?
 My goal was to develop a chat app for the terminal, which is not only minimal, but also useful.
 Strawberry Chat is actively developing and getting more and more features - and the best thing is, everything is free and stays free!